 In addition to being available in different diameters and widths/thicknesses, centerless grinding wheels come in different grain types and grit sizes, often using superabrasive materials such as polycrystalline diamond and cubic boron nitride.

-- They have high thermal conductivity, maintaining their shape at high contact temperatures and at high rotational speeds.
+- They have high thermal conductivity, maintaining their shape at high contact temperatures and high rotational speeds.

 - Less time is required for the dressing cycle.